SIBI-MS/PDFQA-ChatBot/README.md

 # PDFQA-ChatBot

 ## About
-This is an open-source chatbot designed for handling questions related to uploaded PDF files.
+PDFQA📕 open-source chatbot designed for handling questions related to uploaded PDF files.
 It utilizes Langchain and Hugging Face models for natural language processing and provides a user-friendly interface powered by Streamlit.

 ![pdfqa](pdfqa.png)